deliteser112/eclipse-platform-releng-buildtools/docs/admin-tool.md

 ## Common tool patterns

 All tools ultimately implement the `Command` interface located in the `tools` package.
-If you use an IDE such as Eclipse to view the type hierarchy of that interface, you'll see all of the commands that exist, as well as how a lot of them are grouped using sub-interfaces or abstract classes that provide additional functionality.
+If you use an integrated development environment (IDE) such as Eclipse to view the type hierarchy of that interface, you'll see all of the commands that exist, as well as how a lot of them are grouped using sub-interfaces or abstract classes that provide additional functionality.
 The most common patterns that are used by a large number of other tools are:

 *   **`BigqueryCommand`** -- Provides a connection to BigQuery for tools that need it.